This vinegar-based Carolina BBQ sauce has just five ingredients and is ready in ten minutes. It's perfect for slow-cooked ribs!

 Ingredients

-- Apple cider vinegar: This is the basis for this vinegar-based sauce.
-I really like its flavor, but wine vinegar will work too.
+- Apple cider vinegar: This is the basis for this sauce.
+I really like its flavor, but red wine vinegar will work too.
+I don't recommend using distilled white vinegar, as it's too sharp and acidic.

 - Hot pepper sauce: It can be as potent or as mild as you'd like.
-I prefer to use a hot sauce whose first ingredient is hot peppers rather than vinegar.
-I find that these are more flavorful.
-They are also spicier!
+Although many will tell you that the classic hot sauce to use is Texas Pete, I prefer to use a hot sauce like Frank's, whose first ingredient is hot peppers rather than vinegar.
+I find it more flavorful.

-- Seasonings: I use smoked salt, black pepper, and smoked paprika.
+- Seasonings: Smoked salt, black pepper, and smoked paprika.
 I highly recommend the smoked salt and paprika - they add a wonderfully smoky flavor to the sauce.

 Variations

-- To make it spicy, add ¼ teaspoon of cayenne pepper.
+- To make it spicy, add ½ to 1 teaspoon of red pepper flakes.

 - The slow cooking caramelizes the meat and creates subtle notes of sweetness, even without the addition of a sweetener.
 But if you'd like, you can add 1-2 teaspoons of any sweetener (or the equivalent in stevia).

-- Shake it well to combine, or use a hand whisk to whisk everything together.
+Shake well to combine, or use a hand whisk to whisk everything together.

-While you could mix the sauce and then use it immediately, I highly recommend letting it rest for a minimum of 30 minutes.
+- While you could mix the sauce and use it immediately, I highly recommend letting it rest for a minimum of 30 minutes.
 This will allow the spices to better dissolve and the flavors to meld.
+Better yet, make it the day before you need it and refrigerate it.
+An overnight stay in the fridge will make it better and more flavorful.

-No, not at all!
-Once you use it in a recipe, the slow cooking caramelizes the meat and the sauce and it becomes wonderfully tangy-sweet, though not as heavily sweet as tomato-based sauces.
+- Don't worry about the vinegar base of this sauce.
+Once you use it in a recipe, the slow cooking caramelizes the meat and the sauce, and it becomes wonderfully tangy-sweet, though not as heavily sweet as tomato-based sauces.

 Serving Suggestions